linkoog/automation-test-tool/README.md

 5. Double click this runnable JAR 'autotest-1.1.jar', and click button 'run'.

 ---------------------------------------------------------------------------------------------------------------------
-# The usages of Automation Test Tool:
+# The usages of Automation Test Tool

 1. Unzip 'autotest-1.1.zip' you can get 'autotest-1.1.jar' and the directory 'work'.